We know how stressful and difficult it can be to initiate or respond to legal proceedings against an abusive partner or spouse.

 Importance of legal representation

-Before petitioning against your abusive partner or taking him/her to court, we strongly recommend getting connected with a legal advocate or a pro bono attorney.
-Nationally, 83% of survivors represented by attorneys successfully obtained protection orders, compared to only 32% without attorneys.
+Before petitioning against your abusive partner or taking them to court, we strongly recommend connecting with a legal advocate or a pro bono attorney.
+Having an attorney makes a difference.
+Nationally, 83% of survivors represented by attorneys successfully received protection orders, compared to only 32% without attorneys.

 King County and Washington state legal resources

-- King County Domestic Violence Protection Order Advocacy Program: The Protection Order Advocacy Program (POAP) is a program within the Domestic Violence Unit of the King County Prosecuting Attorney’s Office.
-POAP assists King County residents and those who recently fled to King County (because of domestic violence) as they petition the courts for protection orders.
+King County Domestic Violence Protection Order Advocacy Program: The Protection Order Advocacy Program (POAP) is a program within the Domestic Violence Unit of the King County Prosecuting Attorney’s Office.
+POAP assists King County residents and those who recently fled to King County because of domestic violence as they petition the courts for protection orders.
+Due to COVID-19 concerns, remote filing is now available in King County.

-- The Family Law Toolkit for Domestic Violence Survivors: Created by the Washington State Coalition Against Domestic Violence, this provides tools to help domestic violence survivors access the information, resources and support they need to navigate the family law system successfully and to protect themselves and their children from further harm.
+The Family Law Toolkit for Domestic Violence Survivors: Created by the Washington State Coalition Against Domestic Violence, the toolkit contains information, resources, and support survivors need to navigate the family law system and protect themselves and their children from further harm.

 Legal support for immigrant survivors